The Maned Wolf of South America: Facts, Photos, and Videos

-The maned wolf of South America has a very distinctive appearance.
+The maned wolf has a very distinctive appearance.
 It’s often described as a “fox on stilts” because of its very long legs and fox-like face.
 Its name refers to the band of long, black hair along the back of its neck and shoulders.
-The mane can be erected to make the wolf look larger when it's threatened.
+The mane can be erected to make the animal look larger when it's threatened.

 A Maned Wolf at the Houston Zoo